-- Otay Reservoir (City of San Diego), and - El Capitan Reservoir (City of San Diego).
+• Hodges Reservoir (City of San Diego).

-The Water Authority works with its member agencies through storage agreements and aqueduct operating plans to optimize the use of local storage (Water Authority, 2011).
+The Water Authority works with its member agencies through storage agreements and aqueduct operating plans to optimize the use of local storage (Water Authority, 2016).
 The storage agreements allow for carryover storage in member agency reservoirs and provide increased local storage, which can be used during peak demands on the aqueduct system.
 The aqueduct operating plans coordinate imported water deliveries and optimize reservoir fill opportunities.
-The Water Authority will also coordinate with its member agencies to model and evaluate whether other opportunities for storage optimization exist as part of preparing its 2012 Regional Water Facilities Optimization and Master Plan Update.
+A series of regional systems operations projects build upon each other to optimize functionality of Hodges Reservoir.
+The Water Authority coordinated with its member agencies to model and evaluate whether other opportunities for storage optimization exist as part of preparing its 2013 Regional Water Facilities Optimization and Master Plan Update (Water Authority, 2014).